banwarp/benton_epi/covid19/01scriptParameters.md

 - Evolution of continous variables across the timespan.
 - With the result, you can plot trajectories for the different compartments and/or the evolutino of the continuous variables.

-### covid19_SimInf_5.16.2020.R (or updated date) parameters
+### covid19_SimInf_06.06.2020.R (or updated date) parameters
 The covid19_SimInf_DATE.R script pre- and post-processes data and sets parameters to use in the SimInf model.
 The script has a number of pre-processing steps and associated parameters, which are discussed below.
 Parameters are organized in two ways - thematically with the model and logistically with the code.
 For example, a parameter may fit thematically with "disease dynamics" and logistically within the post-time-step function.
 In this vignette, the parameters are organized thematically.
 #### Simulation parameters
 The script relies on subroutines that need to be accessed.
 Set the folder where they are stored using the `folderpath` argument.
 This folderpath is also where the exported graphs will be saved.
 The `simID` argument is the heading for the different graphs.

 The arguments `simDate` and `maxT` set the date parameters - when the simulation starts and how long it runs (in days).

 The argument `numTrials` sets the number of trials in the simulation.
-The script limits the number of trials to a maximum of 100.
+The script limits the number of trials to a maximum of 100 in order to keep runtime in check.
 This limit can be changed in the code itself.
 #### Population parameters
 The model assumes a homogenous, partially-mixed, mostly closed population.
 Homogenous because every individual has the same disease dynamics (chance of infection/dying, length of infectious period, etc.).
 Partially-mixed because the total population is divided into nodes.
 The disease evolves independently in different nodes, with occasional transfers between nodes to expose other nodes to disease.
 Mostly closed because no individuals leave the population except through death, and no individuals enter the population except for the occasional parachuting of infectious individuals or planned entry events.